 Urinary incontinence - what to ask your doctor

-You have urinary incontinence and are not able to keep urine from leaking from your urethra, the tube that carries urine out of your body from your bladder.
-Urinary incontinence may occur as we age or after a surgery or childbirth.
+You have urinary incontinence.
+This means that you are not able to keep urine from leaking from your urethra, the tube that carries urine out of your body from your bladder.
+Urinary incontinence may occur as you get older.
+It can also develop after a surgery or childbirth.
 You can do many things to help keep urinary incontinence from affecting your daily life.

 What to ask your doctor about urinary incontinence